aalexli1/didactic-barnacle/SPEC.md

-I've created a comprehensive project specification document that captures all the requirements and decisions from the inception discussion.
+I've created a comprehensive project specification document that captures all the requirements from the inception discussion.
 The SPEC.md includes:

 **Key Sections:**
-- **Project Overview** - Clear description of the mobile companion app purpose
+- **Project Overview** - Clear description of the mobile companion app
-- **Goals and Objectives** - Primary goals with measurable success metrics
+- **Goals & Objectives** - Primary and secondary goals with focus on task visibility and remote interaction
-- **User Stories** - Four core user stories for task monitoring and creation
+- **User Stories** - 4 main user stories covering task monitoring, log viewing, task creation, and configuration
-- **Detailed Requirements** - Functional (FR-1 through FR-5) and non-functional requirements
+- **Detailed Requirements** - 23 specific functional requirements organized by feature area
-- **Technical Architecture** - iOS SwiftUI implementation with FastAPI backend integration
+- **Technical Architecture** - SwiftUI client with FastAPI backend integration
-- **Success Criteria** - Specific acceptance criteria including performance targets
+- **Success Criteria** - Measurable acceptance criteria and definition of done
-- **Constraints and Assumptions** - Technical and business limitations
-- **Out of Scope** - Explicitly excluded MVP features like push notifications
-- **Milestones** - Four-phase implementation plan (M1-M4)

-The specification is structured to be actionable and testable, with clear performance targets (2-second load times), specific API endpoints, and comprehensive error handling requirements.
-Each requirement is numbered for easy reference during implementation.
+- **Implementation Milestones** - 4 phased approach from core functionality to optional enhancements

+**Structured Requirements:**
+- **FR-01**: Task List Management (5 requirements)
+- **FR-02**: Task Detail View (6 requirements)
+- **FR-03**: Task Creation (5 requirements)
+- **FR-04**: Configuration Management (4 requirements)
+- **FR-05**: Error Handling (4 requirements)

+Each requirement is clear, specific, implementable, and testable as requested.
+The specification addresses the discussion thread issues and provides a complete roadmap for building the mobile companion app.